JackCasfren/ForPassJS/Docs/README.md

 # ForPassJS

+## Setup:

+Just extract the folder, and click on "index.html"
+And that is about it.

+to be safer, we recomend going to the browser developer console and disable networking. you can do this by doing right click inspect element. the navigate to the network tab, and the dropdown menu that says "no trottle" change that to "offline".
+Afaik, this will not allow any out going packages, so if anyone made a malicious version of this software, you password won't be able to be leaked.

+## Developer setup:

+Super simple, I run idx, just live server plugin, and click start. (i also use better comments plugin and the markdown all in one plugin)

 # What is a formula based password?
 A formula based password is a type of password structure that is calculated when it is presented in a login page.